Story and Photos By Laurel Miller

 I’ve compiled a list of my favorite backcountry treats.
 They’re easy, inexpensive (minus a bottle or two of boutique spirits), and provide the energy and inspiration to get you and your crew through the final push.

-- A chunk of sopressata or other dry-cured salami, dried figs, and a wedge of pecorino (Italian sheep’s milk cheese; try Pecorino Ginepro, rubbed in Balsamic vinegar and juniper berries, or a domestic cheese like peppercorn-studded Pepato, from Northern California’s Bellwether Farms.).
+- A chunk of sopressata or other dry-cured salami, dried figs, and a wedge of pecorino (Italian sheep’s milk cheese; try Pecorino Ginepro, rubbed in Balsamic vinegar and juniper berries, or a domestic cheese like a peppercorn-studded Pepato.

 Spiced nuts, Vosges’ Mo’s Dark Chocolate Bacon Bar, and Bourbon